Raińjaná

 Shrii Shrii Anandamurti

-Rańj means “to colour”
+Rańj means “to color”

 Baba, Calcutta, 13 January 1980